RobotLocomotion/pytorch-dense-correspondence/doc/docker_build_instructions.md

 ```
 and then restart your machine.

-3) Clone, setup, and build `pdc`: You need to have ssh keys setup to clone the submodules.
+3) Clone, setup, and build docker image for `pytorch-dense-correspondence`.
+If using clone via `ssh`, you need to have ssh keys setup to clone the submodules.
 Make sure that these ssh keys don't have a password, otherwise it will not work.
+Cloning via `https` should be OK.
 ```
 git clone git@github.com:RobotLocomotion/pytorch-dense-correspondence.git
 cd pytorch-dense-correspondence